In French Renaissance opulence, the department store fills the entire street. Magasin sustains 98 stores throughout the kingdom.

-For his coworkers, Lewis bought a large box of gourmet chocolates by Anthon Berg, holders of a Royal Warrant!
-In a kingdom, a Royal Warrant signifies that the brand is so goodamongst other domestic brands in each categorythat the Royal Household uses them and awards the Warrant to inform everyone.
-Administered by the Marshal of the Court and his Secretariat, warrants must be renewed after five years, and they permit brands to use the crown above their logos.
+As a souvenir for his coworkers, Lewis bought a box of gourmet chocolates by Anthon Berg, holders of a Royal Warrant.
+In a kingdom, a Royal Warrant signifies that the brand is so good that the Royal Household uses them and awards the Warrant to inform everyone.
+Administered by the Marshal of the Court and his Secretariat, warrants in Denmark must be renewed after five years, and they permit brands to use a crown above their logos.
 Brands crave recognition as a Royal Court Supplier!
 Proudly, Anthon Berg is one of 18 companies that still use the historic predicate: Supplier to the Royal Danish Court.

 Magasin Du Nord was also bestowed with the status of a royal supplier.
 Here are other honored companies...

 Nobody was at the cash register, so Lewis approached an area selling wine, and the nice cashier gladly rang up the purchase, even though it wasn't his department or product.
-He even gave us a gift bag and answered Lewis' questions about the chocolates.
+The man even gave us a gift bag and answered Lewis' questions about the chocolates.
+Great service!

 Ascending the store's levels via glass-enclosed elevators, Lewis shopped for another dress to give his mother.
 Finding the perfect one, he signaled a salesgirl to discuss size conversion.
-The bright-eyed young woman cheerfully took out her iPhone to do the calculations.
+The bright-eyed woman cheerfully took out her iPhone to do calculations.
 Embarrassed that he hadn't thought of that himself, Lewis apologized, yet she politely assured, "No problem.
 That's what I'm here for."
-Then, she packaged the dress in tissue and an gift "envelope" and bagged it.
-She even refunded us the VAT tax (since we don't yet live in the Europe), so we wouldn't have to do that at an agency at the airport.
+Then, she packaged the dress as a gift and bagged it.
+She refunded the VAT tax (since we don't yet live in the Europe), so we wouldn't have to do that at the airport.

 The store is friendly to outsiders, giving 10% to foreigners and supplying them with City Guides.

-At the top level are restaurants with views of the cityscape.
+At the top level, restaurants have views of the cityscape.

 We bought a rhubarb drink, made from sustainable organic ingredients.
-Its company presses the fruit themselves and sorts the fruit manually.
+Its company presses and sorts the fruit manually.
 They avoid too much automation to ensure that unskilled laborers can have employment.

-The server also suggested trying world-famous Carlsberg beer, locally made in Copenhagen since 1847, and also a holder of a Royal Warrant.
+The waiter suggested trying world-famous Carlsberg beer, locally made in Copenhagen since 1847, and also a holder of a Royal Warrant.

-Founded by Jacob Jacobsenand named after his son, Carltheir laboratory identified the yeast needed to make pale lager, yet it shared it freely with the world.
-The lab’s director trained an entire generation of eminent protein scientists.
+Founded by Jacob Jacobsen—and named after his son, Carl—their laboratory identified the yeast needed to make pale lager, yet it shared it freely with the world.
+The lab’s director trained an entire generation of protein scientists.
 Like Charles Dickens’ character, Fezziwig (or Mr. Steinway of the piano factory-town in Astoria), Jacobsen’s workplace was full of creativity, fun, and happy spirited camaraderie: wonderful Christmas parties, trips to Tivoli amusement park, musical story-telling, and summer picnics.
 His brewery is handsome, whimsical, and amazingly ornate.
 He donated his art collection to the National Museum.
 He paid for statuary in city parks.
-When Frederiksborg Palace burned down, he funded its rebuilding, and his Foundation still operates it.
+When Frederiksborg Palace burned down, he funded its rebuilding, and his Foundation operates it.
 Without discrimination—common in the Edwardian era—he employed women like Kirstine Smith, who earned scholarly degrees in mathematics and physics.
 Carlsberg brews 500 beers, including Russia’s best-selling Baltika.
-It owns breweries or subsidiaries in Latvia, Poland, Sweden, Switzerland, Italy, Germany, Portugal, France, Russia, the United Kingdom, Ukraine, Kazakhstan, China, Malaysia, Myanmar, India, and Israel.
-Only the United States lacks its presencenecessitating middle-men and fees to distribute against U.S. brewers.
+It owns breweries in Latvia, Poland, Sweden, Switzerland, Italy, Germany, Portugal, France, Russia, the United Kingdom, Ukraine, Kazakhstan, China, Malaysia, Myanmar, India, and Israel.
+Only the United States has tariffs to prevent competition against U.S. brewers.

-Down the street is Hotel D'Angleterre, which is French for "England Hotel".
-In 1826, it housed the tobacco shop that Heinrich Hirschsprung's father used to build-up their business empire.
-The hotel occupied its current building since 1775, but it was established in 1755 as one of the first deluxe hotels in the world!
-Such a forerunner!
+Down the street is Hotel D'Angleterre.
+The hotel was founded in 1755 as one of the first deluxe hotels in the world!

-Crossing the street, Lewis visited overseas colleagues at the Chanel Store.
-Joan was a sales associate born in Bermuda who moved to Copenhagen 20 years ago to make it her home.
+Lewis visited overseas colleagues at the Chanel boutique.
+Joan was a sales associate born in Bermuda who moved to Copenhagen 20 years ago.
 She doesn't miss the Caribbean heat, and being a citizen of a British Overseas Territory gives access to the United Kingdom.
-She loves Copenhagen Fashion Week and the Global Fashion Agenda's annual summit in Copenhagen.
-She also likes the quick/easy access to other points in Europe.
+She loves Copenhagen Fashion Week and easy access to other places in Europe.

-We encountered many lovely shops, including two oddities not found at home: H&M Home and Zara Home.
-While their stores in America operated as "bargains", these were high-end caliber at fair prices!
-It seems that companies operate a more polished appearance—at the same prices—in Europe and Asia.
-No wonder those populations have stylish homes without needlessly marked-up prices.
-H&M even had a florist!
+We encountered many lovely shops, including two not found at home: H&M Home and Zara Home.
+While their stores in America operated as "bargains", these were high-end but with fair prices!
+It seems that companies have a more polished appearance in Europe and Asia.
+No wonder those populations have stylish homes without marked-up prices.
+H&M had a florist, too!

-The best "find" was entering Arket, full of quality clothes in trendy styles amidst an airy environment.
-A coffeeshop allowed child-toting parents to rest (with free Wi-Fi, like all the stores have), while their spouse did shopping in either the mens or ladies sides.
-Employees were attentive and helpful, using radios to have more inventory brought up to customers.
+Our favorite was Arket, full of quality clothes in trendy styles amidst an airy environment.
+A coffeeshop allowed parents to rest with children while their spouse did shopping.
+Employees were attentive and helpful, using radios to have inventory brought up to customers.

-Lewis bought a third summery dress for his Mom, and the cashier lines moved quickly, giving us free hand moisturizer samples while we waited.
+Lewis bought a summery dress for his friend, and I got a cranberry-colored sweater.
+It's quite soft.
+The cashiers moved quickly, giving us free hand moisturizer samples while we waited.

 From there, we went to the island of Slotsholmen: home to the Danish Government.